wh-alice/mig_visualstudio/vs/misc/loop-control-variable-cannot-be-a-property-or-a-late-bound-indexed-array.md

 ---
-title: "Loop control variable cannot be a property or a late-bound indexed array | hehe" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"
+title: "Loop control variable cannot be a property or a late-bound indexed array" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"